 Sands Point Preserve — Sands Point

-The Sands Point Preserve offers six marked trails through 216 acres of diverse habitats of woods, fields, a pond, and even beachfront along the Long Island Sound.
+The Sands Point Preserve offers six marked trails through 216 acres of diverse habitats including woods, fields, a pond, and even a beachfront along the Long Island Sound.
 The preserve has guided nature walks, or you can grab a trail map and find your own way.
-It has a variety of programs and activities for children throughout the year.
+It offers a variety of programs and activities for children throughout the year.
 Bookmark its calendar and plan to visit during a special event day.
 The preserve is closed Mondays.